COVID-19 SERVICE & SUPPORT UPDATES

 Activate Direct Deposit to receive refund and emergency funding in your bank account electronically.

 Paper refund checks will be processed once a week and mailed to students, not held at CSC.
 If you expect to receive a refund check, please review and update both your local and permanent addresses in your “Profile” on CalCentral to reflect your current mailing address to avoid mailing delays.

 Expected Family Contribution Appeal

 If you or your family has experienced a loss of income as a result of COVID-19, we are here to support you so that a change in your family’s financial circumstances does not become a roadblock to your ability to pay for school.
 You can submit an Expected Family Contribution (EFC) appeal beginning May 1, 2020 through February 5, 2021 via the Berkeley Financial Aid Forms website if the Parent Contribution or Student Contribution from your aid application does not accurately reflect your current situation Before submitting an appeal, please review our Expected Family Contribution flyer to see if this is the right step for you.

 Apply for a short-term, interest-free emergency loan via CalCentral if you are experiencing hardship and select the EFT (direct deposit) option.
-Summer 2020 emergency loans are available May 26, 2020 through August 14, 2020.
+Spring 2021 emergency loans are available January 12, 2021 through May 14, 2021.

 COVID-19 Relief Funding Available